 9th November 2020

-Peter James Homes has submitted phase one plans to Broxtowe Borough Council for the site near the Hemlock Stone in Bramcote on Coventry Lane near Nottingham.
-Designed to provide 178 new houses in a variety of sizes, styles and pricing brackets, it is set to be one of the company’s most important ever projects.
+Phase one plans have already been submitted to Broxtowe Borough Council for the site near the Hemlock Stone in Bramcote on Coventry Lane near Nottingham.
+Designed to provide 178 new houses in a variety of sizes, styles and pricing brackets, it is set to be one of our most important ever projects.

 Simon Gardiner, managing director of Peter James Homes, said: “The Bramcote development is a very rural greenfield site in a lovely setting.
 It’s part sheltered by mature trees and, with a buffer strip around the periphery, it’s quite isolated from other dwellings so it feels very private and self-contained.”

 According to Simon, its proximity to Nottingham is also likely to make it particularly appealing.
 He said: “Despite feeling independent from everything, it’s close to everything too.
 You have the easiest possible access to the local countryside, as well as to Nottingham city centre and to the local amenities and attractions that we at Peter James Homes know so well.”